imbacraft/dusk.nvim/README.md

    In the end, your folder should look like this: `~/.config/nvim`.
 Please note, depending on your OS, neovim might search for configuration in a different folder.
 In this case, run the `:checkhealth` command inside neovim, to see where it looks for configuration and place the nvim folder inside that.
 4. Run the `nvim` command and wait for the plugins to be installed.
 5. If some plugins fail to install at this point, don't be alarmed.
 Enter the `:qa!` command to exit neovim.
-6. Re-run the `nvim` command and enter `SPC p s` to update the package manager.
+6. Re-run the `nvim` command and enter `SPC p s` to update the package manager (if it's not done automatically).
+In general, you might have to do a lot of restarts of nvim until all the packages are installed.
+It can take quite some time.
-7. Now all the plugins should have been installed.
-If some have not, run the `:checkhealth` command and check the dependencies section above to see what you might be missing.
+7. If some packages fail to install consistently, run the `:checkhealth` command and check the dependencies section above to see what you might be missing.
 8. Happy editing!

 ## State of Java experience